List of College of William & Mary alumni: Sports

 The William & Mary Tribe sports teams have participated at Division I level in the NCAA since the school became a members in official conference competition in 1937, although pre-conference interscholastic competition started in 1893.
 College alumni have played in every major professional sports league in the United States except for the National Hockey League.
+To honor players of the program in various sports, the William & Mary Athletics Hall of Fame was established in 1969.